zextras/carbonio-ui-commons/README.md

 <h2>License</h2>

-Released under the AGPL-3.0-only license as specified here: LICENSES/AGPL-3.0-only.txt.
+Released under the AGPL-3.0-only license